MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 The Microsoft 365 Apps health dashboard is designed to help you optimize and troubleshoot the Microsoft 365 Apps in your tenant.
 Its main benefits are:

-- **Zero-effort setup**: No deployment of extra agents needed, as it is using Office diagnostic data
+- **Zero-effort setup**: No deployment of extra agents needed, as it's using Office diagnostic data
 - **Visibility**: you can view how app health is evolving at any time, and correlate it with changes in your infrastructure
 - **Actionable**: it proactively detects problems or areas of optimization in your Office apps and presents them as advisories